Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 Delays pose the greatest threat from permits.
 Since permits are required before construction begins, they serve as the ultimate gating item.
 Depending on the project’s economics or the development platform, delays can pose an existential threat.
 Delays have the potential to cause a number of things, including:

 Generally, development capital is the most expensive piece of the capital stack.
 Developer carrying costs are typically high.
-Therefore, permitting delays have the potential knock-on effect of making interconnection, customer acquisition, and all other activities more expensive
+Therefore, permitting delays has the potential knock-on effect of making interconnection, customer acquisition, and all other activities more expensive

 In markets where incentives are traded (e.g., SREC markets), depending on the curve for such incentives, a project could lose out on the most valuable incentives if it is delayed even by a quarter.

-Offtake agreements, particularly those with sophisticated corporate counterparties, typically have liquidated damages payable to the offtaker for delays.
+Offtake agreements, particularly those with sophisticated corporate counterparties, typically have liquidated damages payable to the off-taker for delays.

 Site control agreements, offtake agreements, and interconnection agreements often have cliff dates after which the counterparty may terminate.
 If permitting delays trigger any of these, the best-case scenario is that more development capital will need to be spent in consideration of extending a cliff.
 The worst-case scenario is that the project dies